psychemedia/middle-english-romances/sir-amadace.md

 Downe sate Sir Amadas and hee,
 And kast how that best myght bee,
 Both far and nere:
-" My lord, he seyd, ye owe more
+"My lord, he seyd, ye owe more
 Than ye of yowre londes mey reyr,
 Of all this seyvon yere:
 Who so best mey Y schall hym prey,